As a product of a dysfunctional family, I find fulfillment in sharing my personal heartache to help others going through difficult times.

 Like most, I've gone through periods of time not speaking to a family member.
 Sometimes it's because there is a disagreement and space is needed.
 Sometimes it's simply because life has gotten in the way and time is hard to find.
-Other times, a relationship has had its season, and it's time to move on with no hard feelings.
+Other times, a relationship has had its season and it's time to move on, with no hard feelings.

-1. We Didn't Make the Decision Lightly
+1. We Didn't Take the Decision Lightly

 2. We Have Already Given You a "Second Chance"

 ...or third, fourth, and fifth chances.
 Odds are that we have talked and talked but never felt like you listened because you are used to us being “children.”
 We have tried to tell you what is bothering us (and you have expressed your feelings, too).
 Perhaps we were in denial that our issues were valid, but no more.

 Also, as family, we sometimes think that the bond is unbreakable until we learn that it is not.
 Many of us have started to care more about how we are treated than who shares our DNA...that is not enough.

 I understand too that as a parent, you have done all that you know to do, and it does not seem to work or get though our hard heads (and we have them, we can be stubborn).
 Give it time, give it space.
 Sometimes, the estrangement is just temporary.

 3. We Also Have a Void That Cannot Be Filled

 There are not many things more painful for a parent than losing a child, either physically or emotionally.
 But you must also understand that we, as adult children, also have a void.
 We wouldn't have cut our parent out of our lives if we didn't genuinely feel a threat to our emotional wellbeing.
 It is heartbreaking to us as well, because no other human can fill your void in us, either.
 However, we look at the estrangement as the lesser of two evils after things have gotten to a certain point.